deadlydog/deadlydog.github.io/_posts/2024-01-19-Several-ways-to-explore-your-Azure-resources.md

 ## Conclusion

 We've seen several ways to get started exploring your Azure resources.
+While I could have used the Azure PowerShell module or Azure CLI to solve my initial problem, I find the Azure Resource Graph Explorer the easiest to use when you are just starting out, and when you do not know all of the specific properties, terms, and syntax to use.

 Hopefully you've learned something new and this helps you find the resources you are looking for!

 Happy exploring!